 The patches of wetlands are scattered through a landscape of swamp forests, mangroves, and llanos.
 Their central sections hold tropical tall flooded grasslands that contain very few shrubs or trees.

 The tall grasses include Lagenocarpus guianensis, Paspalum repens and species of the Jussieua, Mesosetum, Neptunia, and Rhynchospora genera.

 There are patches of palms among the grasses that include açaí palm (Euterpe oleracea), Manicaria saccifera, Attalea cuatrecasana and species of the Attalea and Trithrinax genera.
 In some areas there are stands of Mauritia flexuosa.

 Around the fringes, the habitat holds plants from the surrounding mangroves, swamp forest and lowland forest.
 The grasslands are drier in the west and hold evergreen broadleaf trees.

-The monodominant stands of morichi palm (Mauritia flexosa) provide important food to a great number of species, including numerous primates, parrots, and rodents, and also provides nesting habitat for many bird species.
+The monodominant stands of morichi palm (Mauritia flexosa) provide important food to a great number of species, including numerous primates, parrots, and rodents, and also provide nesting habitat for many bird species.

 Threatened species include the giant otter (Pteronura brasiliensis), Orinoco crocodile (Crocodylus intermedius), Amazon river dolphin (Inia geoffrensis), jaguar (Panthera onca), bush dog (Speothos venaticus), Orinoco goose (Neochen jubata) and harpy eagle (Harpia harpyja).
 Endangered birds also include the yellow-bellied seedeater (Sporophila nigricollis).